 Here is what the tool looks like.
 I recently purchased this stylus from the Holcraft Company for my upcoming art demonstration.
 I purchased the small stylus which has a very small pin head, but you may also order the medium size for this purpose.

-Linda C. Miller Artist Naturalist Instructor
+Linda C Miller Artist | Naturalist | Instructor

-To receive my new posts - please SCROLL UP to the top and SIGN UP!
-Thank you for visiting today, Linda
+To receive my new posts visit The Botanical Blogger - SCROLL UP to the top and SIGN UP!